CoquiCoders/beta-book/more_user_testing_and_validation_phase/the_impact.md

 We let entrepreneurs find and apply for a variety of government and non-government funding streams like reimbursements, tax credits and grants all in one place.
 With Puerto Rico as the lead, we've built a new way to help small businesses, increase local jobs, and reduce red tape.

-If you want to implement a program like this in your city, visit [Primer Peso](primerpeso.com/contact)
+If you want to implement a program like this in your city, visit [PrimerPeso](http://www.primerpeso.com/contact)

 Overall it encourages the market to move on to more open and transparent practices.